biopragmatics/oquat/docs/invalids/prefix/orphanet.ordo.md

-# CAS
+# orphanet.ordo: Orphanet Rare Disease Ontology

+This page summarize the different resources that reference `orphanet.ordo` but use local unique identifiers that do not match the standard pattern of ^Orphanet(_|:)C?\d+$.
+Of the 4 resources,
-The following 1 variants were found: ['ORDO']
+1 variants on the standard prefix were found: ['ORDO'].

-## `bao`
+## `bao`: BioAssay Ontology

-Identifiers for this prefix are given correctly in BioAssay Ontology.
+Identifiers for this prefix are given incorrectly correctly in `bao`.

 | external_xref   |   usages_count | usages                                                                                             |
 |-----------------|----------------|----------------------------------------------------------------------------------------------------|